xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 4. When all is done, all the left and right trees have been explored, and the final result is delivered to the (fun x -> x) continuation.

-As you can see from this example, continuation passing is a powerful control construct, although it’s used only occasionally in F# programming.
+As you can see from this example, continuation passing is a powerful control construct, although it's used only occasionally in F# programming.

 ### Another Example: Processing Syntax Trees